-The MIT Physics of Living Systems Fellowship supports postdoctoral scholars in pursuing research in the non-equilibrium dynamics of living systems, from the molecular to population scales.
-Initial funding for this initiative was made possible by the Moore Foundation.
-The program aims to appoint two or three new Fellows per academic year for a three-year fellowship term each.
-Fellows are typically selected by means of an annual competition coordinated with the Pappalardo Fellowship competition in early September; Biophysics applicants for the Pappalardo Fellowship will be considered for both Fellowship programs.
+The MIT Physics of Living Systems Fellowship supports postdoctoral scholars in pursuing research in the dynamics of living and complex systems, from the molecular to population scales.
+The program aims to appoint two new Fellows per academic year for a three-year fellowship term each.
+Fellows are typically selected by means of an annual competition coordinated with the Pappalardo Fellowship competition in early September; biophysics and soft matter applicants for the Pappalardo Fellowship will be considered for both Fellowship programs.
 Candidates must be nominated by early September, and the complete application is then due a few weeks later.

 All MIT Physics of Living Systems Fellows are provided with:

 - independence in selection and focus of research direction within the MIT Physics of Living Systems Group throughout their three-year fellowship term;

 - active mentoring and intellectual interactions fostered by the annual biophysics retreat, weekly seminar series, and weekly luncheons with faculty during the academic year;

 - a competitive annual stipend (currently $65,000) with an annual cost-of-living increase, combined with $2,000 per year in discretionary research funds; and

 - MIT Medical Affiliate health insurance coverage for Fellows and their dependents.

 The PLS community thanks the Moore Foundation and private sources for supporting this program.